 - How do we remember as individuals and forget as societies?

 - What personal story, cultural and collective memory mean, how we deal with those?

-- Could our work with memory brings no new trauma, but rather draws us together and brings peace and comfort?
+- Could our memory work bring no new traumas, but rather draws us together and brings peace and comfort?

-- Whether sharing memories is a manner to be authentic?
+- Is sharing memories a way to be authentic?